cpp-lln-lab/datalad_crash_course/README.md

 We cannot edit this file, because its content has been "annexed".

-You can usually tell a file is annexed when listing it in a terminal with `ls -l`.
+You can usually tell a file is annexed when listing it in a terminal with `ls -l` or when viewing it with `tree`

 ```bash
 lrwxrwxrwx 1 remi remi  139 Feb 14 14:23 sub-con07_ses-01_T1w.nii -> ../../../.git/annex/objects/j5/G3/MD5E-s25166176--d5dec5aad67f659c2f218f096cb4b8d4.nii/MD5E-s25166176--d5dec5aad67f659c2f218f096cb4b8d4.nii
 ```

-The `l` means that the file you are looking at is a "link" and the `->` at the end shows what this links to: in this case a file in the `.git/annex` in the root of the dataset.
+- the `l` means that the file you are looking at is a "link"
+- the `->` at the end shows what this links to: in this case a file in the `.git/annex` in the root of the dataset
+- the file size (the 5th column on the `ls` output above) is usually a hit that the content of that file has been annexed: in this case the "size" of this nifti image is less than that a very simple JSON file (which sounds unlikely if the content were not annexed).

-Datalad in fact acts a bit as as "a wrapper" around:
+A hand wavy explanation of this annexation behavior is that Datalad in fact acts a bit as as "a wrapper" around:

 1. git that is good for version controlling text based files (like code, TSV, JSON, ...) but start struggling with non-text files and large number of files